ONiT-project/open_clip_finetune/README.md

 # OpenCLIP Fine-Tuning
-First experiments for fine-tuning the open source implementation of CLIP ([OpenCLIP](https://github.com/mlfoundations/open_clip)) with the [WiSE-FT approach](https://github.com/mlfoundations/wise-ft) for computational, multi-modal applications in the Digital Humanities, in particular History domains (early modern book prints, 16th-19th century, image and text analysis).
+The code published in this repository follows the [WiSE-FT](https://github.com/mlfoundations/wise-ft) method for finetuning an [OpenCLIP](https://github.com/mlfoundations/open_clip) model.
+This work was funded as part of the Austrian Science Fund project Ottoman Nature in Travelogues [(ONiT) project](https://onit.oeaw.ac.at/).

-The notebook included in this repository contains interim results of our on-going experiments for fine-tuning OpenCLIP (contrastive learning) with data from the [ICONCLASS AI Test Set](https://iconclass.org/testset/).
+The latest version of the notebook implements contrastive learning fine-tuning of an OpenCLIP model ('ViT-B-32' pretrained on the LAION 400m dataset) with a sub-set of the [ICONCLASS AI Test Set](https://iconclass.org/testset/) adapted for this task.
+- The training dataset was extracted in context of our conference paper published at the Digital History Tagung 2023, Berlin (vignoli_impact_2023).
+The subset used for this fine-tuning contains caption-image pairs of the ICONCLASS AI Test Set images featuring nature representations (i.e., flora, fauna, landscapes, and maps).

-In the current version, the OpenCLIP ViT-B-32' model (pretrained on the laion400m_e31 dataset) has been fine-tuned with a subset of the ICONCLASS AI Test Set, which we have extracted in context of our conference paper published at the Digital History Tagung 2023, Berlin (vignoli_impact_2023).
-Afterwards, the features of the ONiT image dataset, which were previously extracted from a corpus of ~1500 travelogues on the Ottoman empire printed between 1501 and 1850 ([ONiT Image Extraction](https://github.com/ONiT-project/onit-image-extraction)), are encoded with the fine-tuned model and subsequently searched for similar features.
+- The fine-tuned model is used for image similarity and natural language prompt search of nature representations in the image corpus extracted from the printed travelogues.
+For this, the features of the ONiT image dataset, which were previously extracted from a corpus of ~1500 travelogues on the Ottoman empire printed between 1501 and 1850 ([ONiT Image Extraction](https://github.com/ONiT-project/onit-image-extraction)), are encoded with the fine-tuned model and subsequently searched for similar features.
 First, the cosine similarity between the encoded image features is computed between a reference image and all other images in the dataset.
 Second, the cosine similarity between an encoded prompt and all image features in the dataset is computed.

-More detailed documentation will be provided soon.
-WORK IN PROGRESS...
+Code in this notebook was adapted from [Interacting with openCLIP](https://github.com/mlfoundations/open_clip/blob/main/docs/Interacting_with_open_clip.ipynb) with elements adapted from code generated with ChatGPT (free version).
+Code for the training was adapted from vinson2233 ([CLIP Training Code #83](https://github.com/openai/CLIP/issues/83)) and Silvia Poletti (AIT Austrian Institute of Technology).

 # Keywords
 Digital Humanities, Artificial Intelligence, Computer Vision, Book History, Image Classification, Early Modern Prints, Multi-Modal Contrastive Learning

 # References
-This work continues our experiments done with a CLIP zero-shot model and the ICONCLASS AI Test Set, which were published in a conference paper at the Digital History Tagung 2023 in Berlin, DE:
+This work complements our experiments done with a CLIP zero-shot model and the ICONCLASS AI Test Set, which were published in a conference paper at the Digital History Tagung 2023 in Berlin, DE:

 ```
 @article{vignoli_impact_2023,